 This baby face effect, has been used across many cultures in the entertainment media, the one that first springs to mind for me are Chibis, popular in Japanese manga.

-Chibi (ちび or チビ?) is a Japanese slang word meaning "short person" or "small child".
+Chibi (ちび or チビ ) is a Japanese slang word meaning "short person" or "small child".
 The word has gained currency amongst fans of manga and anime.

 A Japanese word that is often used as a put-down in its original context, being roughly equivalent in meaning to "shrimp," "runt," "squirt," "dwarf," "midget," or "small-fry."

-Its usage in English (or rather, Japanglish) ignores the word's derogatory context, and focuses on the "cute" meaning as it often appears in anime and manga, and its exclusive usage in this context is a good sign that the speaker does not, in fact, know how to speak Japanese.
+In slang, however, it occasionally takes on aspects of cuteness, particularly when the individual in question is young, female, and already considered "cute" by the speaker.
+It can also be used as shorthand for a drawing style of Japanese origin more properly known as super deformed (SD).
+Its usage in English (or rather, Japanglish) ignores the word's derogatory context, and focuses on the "cute" meaning as it often appears in anime and manga, and its exclusive usage in this context is a good sign that the speaker does not, in fact, know how to speak Japanese. |

 Taken from the Urban Dictionary : http://www.urbandictionary.com/define.php?term=chibi